newchuyalong/libgdx-learning/Simple-text-input.md

 On Android a standard Android dialog will be opened, again prompting the user for input.

-*Note:* this functionality is not yet supported on the Javascript/WebGL back-end.

 To receive the input or a notification that the user canceled the input one has to implement the `TextInputListener` interface:

 ```java